Choirs at Brigham Young University: BYU Men's Chorus

-The BYU Men's Chorus, the largest collegiate male choir in the United States, originally started in 1901 at BYU as "Male Glee".
-Anthony C. Lund directed the choir until the 1920s; then the choir came under the direction of Florence Jepperson Madsen and her husband, Franklin Madsen, with short periods under William F. Hanson and John R. Halliday.
+The BYU Men's Chorus was founded in 1901 at BYU as "Male Glee" and has grown to be the largest collegiate male choir in the United States.
+Anthony C. Lund directed the choir until the 1920s when the choir came under the direction of Florence Jepperson Madsen and her husband Franklin Madsen, though there were short periods where the group was conducted by William F. Hanson and John R. Halliday.
 In 1955, the Male Chorus became an official class at BYU, conducted by Ralph Woodward, until his retirement in 1984.
 Mack Wilberg became the conductor of the ensemble in 1984, and the name was changed to Men's Chorus.
-The Men's Chorus increased its reputation and gained fame through performances on the BYU campus and on short tours, as well as through nationally broadcast videos.
+The choir gained reputation and fame through performances on BYU campus, short tours, and nationally broadcast videos.
 In 1999, Wilberg was replaced as choral director by Rosalind Hall.
+In April 2020, Hall retired as director of Men's Chorus and Concert Choir with Brent Wells filling her position.

 The choir has performed at the ACDA conventions and performs frequently to sold-out audiences.
 The choir is limited to about 200 members.
 The repertoire frequently includes Latin and classical pieces, folk songs from various countries, music of the Church of Jesus Christ of Latter-day Saints (LDS Church), and well-known American pieces.

-The choir released two albums of anthems, folk songs, and hymns under the direction of Wilberg (released by Deseret Book: Shout With Glory - 1995, and Awake My Soul - 1997).
-Under the direction of Hall, the choir has released three additional albums.
-"Praise Him", released by Tantara Records in 2005, was a third volume of anthems, folk songs, and hymns as a follow-up to the successful previous two albums.
-In 2013, another self-produced album, "Set Apart", was released in response to the increase in the number of missionaries serving, after the October 2012 announcement by Thomas S. Monson lowering the minimum age for service of missionaries.
-As a gift to missionaries and others throughout the world, it was determined that the album would be the first-ever album from a BYU choir released free of charge to the public as a download.
-In April 2020, Hall retired as director of Men's Chorus and Concert Choir with Brent Wells filling her position.
+Men's Chorus has released multiple volumes and albums of music over the years, with most comprising hymns, folk songs, and anthems.
+One notable album, the self-produced Set Apart, was released in 2013 as a response to the October 2012 announcement by Thomas S. Monson lowering the minimum age to serve as a missionary and the subsequent increase in number of missionaries choosing to serve.
+As a gift to missionaries and others throughout the world, it was determined that the album would be the first-ever album from a BYU choir released free of charge to the public.

 BYU Women's Chorus

-The BYU Women's Chorus is made up of about 160 singers and performs a large number of concerts throughout the year.
+The BYU Women's Chorus is made up of about 180 singers and performs a large number of concerts throughout the year.
 The choir was conducted by a number of different faculty and graduate students prior to 2004, when Jean Simons Applonie (who also founded and conducted the Utah-based women's choir Viva Voce) became the first faculty member to serve as its director.
 In 2008, the choir released its first solo recording "Wondrous Love" and has appeared on several albums featuring the combined choirs.
 The choir performed in the 2015 ACDA convention.
 In 2019, Sonja Poulter became the group's conductor.
+In May 2024, the Women's Chorus went on the group's first ever international tour to Germany and Switzerland.